akashhajari/akashhajari.github.io/_posts/2020-05-27-lanyon-for-git-pages.md

 ---

 Github Pages provide awesome provision for hosting your blog, personal website, etc.
-There are many cool themes.
+There are many themes.
 I found Lanyon as cool theme.
 It proides information/blog first with toggling sidebar.

 ### First part lets install jekyll in you desktop.
 I am using Ubuntu 16.04.